Dwight Hall Commons

 Urban Development

 New Haven Urbanism is a website focused on the urban morphology of New Haven.
-I think the section on New Haven: Planning includes some interesting content on current and future development of the City.
+The section on New Haven: Planning includes some interesting content on current and future development of the City.

 Downtown Crossing New Haven

-This website contains an overview of all the phases related to reconnecting the Hill neighborhood to downtown by undoing the effects of Route 34 construction and slum clearance in the 1960s. https://downtowncrossingnewhaven.com/
+The Downtown Crossing New Haven website contains an overview of all the phases related to reconnecting the Hill neighborhood to downtown by undoing the effects of Route 34 construction and slum clearance in the 1960s.

 Museums